 One option, in the face of apparently conflicting uses of ‘fact’, is to posit an ambiguity.
 (Fine 1982, p.
 54) There are two kinds of entity associated with different uses of ‘fact’: one kind has one mode of being (it simply exists), the other has having two modes of being (it may exist without obtaining).
 “Bipolar” facts correspond, roughly, to what some philosophers call possible states of affairs.

 However, some philosophers would want to distinguish even such bipolar facts from propositions.
 Bipolar facts, the argument goes, are states of affairs, rather than true propositions.
 Clearly, not all propositions can be possible states of affairs, because there are propositions that are not possibly true, whereas possible states of affairs must obtain in at least some possible world.
 We might wish to extend the notion of a state of affairs to include impossible ones.
 Whether states of affairs, understood in this extended sense, are propositions clearly depends on the answers to questions about their identity conditions.
-See the entry on states of affairs.
+See the entry on states of affairs, as well as Richard (2013) for a recent view identifying propositions with states of affairs.

 In discussing the question of whether there are properties, D. M. Armstrong (1989) distinguishes sparse from abundant conceptions of properties.
 Following standard terminology, let us say that when a predicate has a property as its semantic content, the predicate expresses that property.
 (For simplicity, we will assume that sentences can have propositions as semantic contents.)
 Under an abundant conception of properties, whether a predicate expresses a property depends only on its broadly syntactic facts about it.
 The simplest abundant conception holds that every well-formed predicate expresses a property.
 According to sparse conceptions, not every syntactically well-formed predicate expresses a property.